Hydration can help you avoid unnecessary surgeries, pain, and suffering.

 When you are dehydrated, there is a lack of electrical current.
 All communications between mind and body slow down.
 Dehydration may explain feeling tired or cloudy.
 However this is also caused by circulation or tight suboccipitals.

-Hydration when adequate will resolve so many problems.
+Hydration when adequate will resolve many problems.
 Problems will be avoided as you learn how important it is to hydrate.

 Electrical current is needed for the nerves of the body to work correctly.
 The electrical neural net system in the fascia (a jellyfish type goo substance) is the stimulant for your ATP (energy) to be turned on.

 Alcohol, prescription medications, and the use of some supplements promote dehydration.
-For example, turmeric has benefits, but when taken daily can dehydrate you.
+For example, turmeric has benefits, but when taken daily over time can dehydrate you.
 The focus on staying hydrated becomes more critical, depending on what you are putting in your body.

 To illustrate a secondary level of body pain associated with dehydration, let’s look at the spine.
 The spinal column has a natural separation.
 Between each vertebra are a disc and fluid.

-Balancing Your PH
+Balancing Your pH